Lorti/manu.ninja/src/pages/2017-03-22-clock-clock-24-on-a-raspberry-pi-using-web-technologies/index.md

 path: /clock-clock-24-on-a-raspberry-pi-using-web-technologies
 title:  Clock Clock 24 on a Raspberry Pi using Web Technologies
 date:   2017-03-22
-tags: [coding, art]
+categories: [coding, art]
 thumbnail: /images/clock-clock-24.png
 summary: The original Clock Clock 24 is kinetic art by Humans since 1982.
 Twenty-four analog clocks form a large digital clock.
 Clever arrangement of the clock hands transforms the analog clocks into seven-segment displays.
 My girlfriend’s father stumpled upon this clock when looking for a new living room clock.
 At the time of writing you can buy the clock at $ 5,999.00 in the MoMA store.
 Thus I took the liberty and created a Clock Clock 24 homage with web technologies.
 My girlfriend and I then put the clock on a Raspberry Pi.
 ---

 The original Clock Clock 24 is kinetic art by [Humans since 1982].
 Twenty-four analog clocks form a large digital clock.
 Clever arrangement of the clock hands transforms the analog clocks into seven-segment displays.
 My girlfriend's father stumpled upon this clock when looking for a new living room clock.
 At the time of writing you can buy the clock at $ 5,999.00 in the [MoMA] store.
 Thus I took the liberty and created a [Clock Clock 24] homage with web technologies.
 My girlfriend and I then put the clock on a Raspberry Pi.